GSI (GSIT) 16th Annual LD Micro Invitational Conference summary

 16th Annual LD Micro Invitational Conference summary

-Insider ownership exceeds 20%, including management and original angel funders.
+Insider ownership exceeds 20%, with original angel investors still holding shares.

-Developed an Associative Processing Unit (APU) using compute-in-memory (CIM) architecture, reducing data movement and power consumption.
+Developed the Associative Processing Unit (APU), a true compute-in-memory (CIM) solution, minimizing data movement and power consumption.

-Gemini-II chip powers current POCs, including a Department of Defense drone surveillance system and a smart city project in Taiwan.
+Gemini-II chip powers current POCs, including a Department of Defense drone project and a smart city deployment in Taiwan.

 Latest events from GSI